 Although we acknowledge that many of Honduras’ problems are structural, we believe that it is possible to have practical, micro-level impacts on people’s lives, and that the best way to achieve this in a sustainable, local way is through education.

-Ten reasons why education matters:
+Reasons why education matters:

 - Education helps young people build confidence, knowledge and skills.

-- Education reduces people’s vulnerability to risks caused by labour market exploitation.
+- Education reduces people’s vulnerability to exploitation.

 - Education helps young people become critical, aware and able citizens – agents of future development.

 We work to provide opportunities for Honduras’ youth to continue their education.
-The work we do is small on a grand scale, but for the individuals we support it is life-changing.
+The work we do is small on a grand scale, but for the individuals we support it is deeply life-changing.

 By investing in the development of skills in Honduran youth, we hope to help empower them to become professionals, innovators and leaders who will create possibilities for further local, sustainable growth and development.